certusone/kb/docs/_sources/building.rst.txt

 Performing reproducible builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TODO: Leo
+.. todo :: Explain why reproducible builds are important and add a simple guide to use the buildscripts

-Here you can find example build scripts for reproducible Cosmos builds.
+Here you can find example build scripts for reproducible Cosmos builds: `Certus Build scripts`_

 Maintaining a mirror/fork
 ~~~~~~~~~~~~~~~~~~~~~~~~~